purpletue/p-package-manager/README.md

 ## Requirements

-- Arch, Debian, Fedora, openSUSE, or MacOS systems.
+- Arch, Debian, Fedora, openSUSE,macOS,Void,Alpine, FreeBSD,or OpenBSD
 - `zsh` as your shell.
 - `pacman`, `apt`, `dnf`, `zypper`, `xbps`, `apk`, `pkg`, `pkg-add` or `brew`
 - `yay` — only required for `-ai/ar/as` (AUR related commands).